rubenhorn/VU2022_XM_0091/README.md

  - install-nginx-ingress-ctrl.sh to install nginx ingress controller
  - gke-connect-cluster.sh to create or connect to the GKE cluster
  - gke-nginx-ingress-ctrl.sh to install the nginx ingress controller
+ - gke-rbac.sh to set up cluster roles for Google Users (see values.yaml)
  - scale.sh to horizontally scale the stateless components of the application

 ## Patching: